RTZ (band): History

-In 2004, Lost and Found was released.
-It features previously unreleased music from the band.
+In 2003, Lost and Found was also released, featuring previously unreleased music from the band.
+Although chronologically the band's third album, the discography description on Barry Goudreau's website indicates the songs may have been developed even before the first Return to Zero album, describing the songs as sustaining "what was to become RTZ in their search for a major label record deal.
+These songs led to the interest and involvement of Brad Delp which then lead to major record label interest.".

+The Delp and Goudreau album was also released in 2003 and was included as a bonus CD in Lost and Found.
+Unlike the Lost and Lost and Found albums, the material originated as a homegrown project by Barry Goudreau in 2002 with the collaboration of Brad Delp.
+The album featured the RTZ bandmembers but was released under the band name "Delp and Goudreau" with a different style of music from RTZ's albums.

 In 2005, RTZ released two CDs simultaneously, Lost in America and Found in America under band member Brian Maes' Briola Records label.
 The album contains all the same material that was released on Lost, including the song "Dangerous", which was only available on the Japanese release of Lost.
 Found in America contains the same material that is on their 2004 release Lost and Found, but includes a bonus live version of the song "Return to Zero".

-The Delp and Goudreau album was also released in 2004, and was included as a bonus CD in Lost and Found.
-It featured RTZ but was released under the name "Delp and Goudreau" and involves a different style of music from RTZ's albums.

-In 2007, the band reunited (though with former Boston member Sib Hashian on drums) to release a single called "Rockin' Away".
-Written in 2006, it celebrated the 30 year anniversary of Boston, and is also an autobiography of Brad Delp's music career.
-Following Delp's suicide in 2007, the band reunited again to release the single "Set The Songbird Free" as a tribute to Delp, with Maes on vocals.
+In 2007, the band reunited (though with former Boston member Sib Hashian on drums) to release a single called "Rockin' Away" under the name "Delp and Goudreau".
+Written in 2006, it celebrated the 30 year anniversary of Boston and is also an autobiography of Brad Delp's music career.
+It was mutually decided with Brad Delp's family to be released as a single following Delp's suicide in 2007.
+Additionally, the band reunited again to release the single "Set The Songbird Free" as a tribute to Delp, with Maes on vocals.
 They also performed at the Brad Delp "Come Together" tribute concert in 2008.

 This entire line-up (with Hashian on drums, and without Delp) also makes up most of the members of the band Ernie and the Automatics which formed in 2006.

+RTZ band members Barry Goudreau, Brian Maes (on lead vocals and keyboard) and Tim Archibald continue to collaborate as of 2026, in the band Barry Goudreau's Engine Room.